univault-org/riif-com/README.md

 # MarkVault Starter

 A lightweight starter template for building knowledge bases, websites, and blogs with pure React and Markdown.
-Zero build configuration, no dependencies to install - just clone and start writing.
-Perfect for developers who want a simple, maintainable way to preserve and share their knowledge.

 ## Why MarkVault?